DevExpress/devextreme-documentation/api-reference/10 UI Widgets/MapLocation/lat.md

 ---
 ---
 ##### shortDescription
-The latitude location of the widget.
+The latitude location of the UI component.

 ---